 Just as wide though shallower, the Easton EC90 AX, Hed Eroica Carbon, Mavic Allroad Pro Carbon SL, Roval Terra CLX, and any number of wheelsets from lesser-known brands are all being made for the multi-surface road rider.

 Most in the first group are heavier than the Firecrest or 3.4 AR but some are just as light and most are also less expensive.
 Those in the second, shallower group are mostly as light and less expensive.
 None but the Hed Eroica Carbon are also hookless.

 We are testing a cross-section of those wheelsets now.
 The post at this link describes all the wheels we are testing now.

-ENVE also introduced two hookless 21C models this year (Foundation 45 and 65) that are priced halfway between the 303 Firecrest and 303 S.
+ENVE also introduced two hookless 21C models this year – the ENVE 45 (review here) and ENVE 65 (review here) that are priced halfway between the 303 Firecrest and 303 S.